linkslice/ZenPackers/databases.rst

   Module amqplib.client_0_8.method_framing, line 221, in read_method
   error: [Errno 104] Connection reset by peer

+This indicates that RabbitMQ's internal setup has been corrupted.
+RabbitMQ does not have a simple configuration file you can tweek.
+It must be fixed by setting environment variables and then re-started.
+Its been rumored that even changing the hostname can make the Rabbit barf...
+This is becuase RabbitMQ names the database folders with the hostname.

-You may be able to fix this by applying the following script (PC and JC):
+You may be able to fix this by applying the following (Thanks PC and JC):

 * Stop Zenoss
 * Execute the following::